 NYLA by its very creation embodies the values of self-determination for indigenous communities.
 Founding members chose to create their own space where the needs of their communities could be addressed through culturally-relevant, grassroots-driven organizing strategies.

-NYLA is the only nationally based fellowship program for young (early 20’s to early 30’s) Native leaders that holistically focuses on both individual leadership skills, and community development, to make long-term investments for the health and sustainability of NYLA communities.
+NYLA is the only nationally based leadership society program for young (early 20’s to early 30’s) Native leaders that holistically focuses on both individual leadership skills, and community development, to make long-term investments for the health and sustainability of NYLA communities.